gperda/pycolmap_constraints/README.md

 # pycolmap_constraints

 ## Overview
-`pycolmap_constraints` is a Python script that leverages `pycolmap` and `pyceres` to optimize 3D reconstructions using pose priors and bundle adjustment.
+`pycolmap_constraints` is a Python script that leverages `pycolmap` and `pyceres` to optimize 3D reconstructions using pose priors, rigs, and bundle adjustment.

 ## Usage